-Complete the Application for Educational Benefits form for school year 2020-21 if any of the following applies to your household:
+After July 1, 2023, Complete the Application for Educational Benefits form for the school year 2023-24 if any of the following applies to your household:

 - Any household member currently participates in the Minnesota Family Investment Program (MFIP), or the Supplemental Nutrition Assistance Program (SNAP), or the Food Distribution Program on Indian Reservations (FDPIR). or